aldian/alarm-cli/README.md

 - Real-time countdown display with hours, minutes, and seconds
 - Support for various time formats and timezones
-- Customizable alarm sound
+- Optional custom alarm sound or built-in tone generator
+- Custom sound files play for 1 minute
+- Generated tone plays continuously until interrupted (Ctrl+C)
 - Maximum volume playback
-- Plays alarm sound for 1 minute when triggered

 ## Notes

+- If no sound file is specified, the program will use a generated 1000Hz tone that plays continuously
+- To stop the generated tone, press Ctrl+C
 - The sound file must be in a format supported by pygame (MP3, WAV, etc.)
 - The program will continue running until the alarm time is reached
-- You can stop the program at any time by pressing Ctrl+C
 - All times are converted to your local timezone for display